BLUE VIEWPOINT

 Just for the Israelites?

 When the subject of the Sabbath comes up, most Gentiles immediately bristle and brace themselves to resist any implication that God expects all of His people to observe the seventh-day rest as well.
 The most common response is, "That's just for the Israelites!
 We don't have to do that!"
 While it is true that we "don't have to do that", it is also true that we really don't have to follow any of the rules God has set up.
-After all, there are no rules from God "given to the Gentiles".
+We can go ahead and steal, commit adultery, and commit murder because God didn't give those rules to us, right?
+After all, there are no rules from God "given only to the Gentiles".
+Why is it that we follow all the other nine rules, but select only one that we don't have to do?
 We can do like those who do not believe in God and go our own way.
 And, while we will not disappear immediately in a puff of smoke for disobedience, there will be later consequences.
 The problem is that no one has seen the consequences yet, so they do not seem real to people.

 What about a Gentile church?